dmaerzendorfer/dmaerzendorfer.github.io/_posts/2024-03-11-fetusFight.md

 The theme of the game jam was: **"you are what you eat"**

 So naturally we decided to make a game about **cannibalism!** After all, if a person eats another person, he remains a person.
 Duh.
-After some back and forth we ended up with the game **"Fötality: Föten sich töten"**.
+After some back and forth we ended up with the game **"Fötality: Föten die sich töten"**.
 This is the german title which is a pun on fetus and fatality and roughly translates to *"Fetus-Fatality: Fetuses that kill each other"*.

 The idea was to have Hannibal Lecter babies that eat each other in their mothers womb.
 We lovingly called our player characters *"Hannibal-lecker"*, once again a german pun translating to *"Hannibal-tasty"*.